zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/use-rman-connect-to-pdb-to-use-recovery-catalog/use-rman-connect-to-pdb-to-use-recovery-catalog.md

     enter UPGRADE CATALOG command again to confirm catalog upgrade
     ```

-4. Enter the command again to confirm that you want to upgrade the catalog.
+4. Enter the command again to confirm that you want to upgrade the recovery catalog.

     ```
     RMAN> <copy>UPGRADE CATALOG;</copy>